rubymorillo/pocket-marketing-tech-list/README.md

 # The Pocket Marketing Tech List 🗂
-A small but formidable list of marketing tools for software developers
+A small but formidable list of marketing tools for software developers.
 ---

 ## 🔦Search Engine Optimization (SEO) Tools